 How Long Does Dog Parvo Last in Your Home or Yard?
-What the Experts Say

-An Introduction to Dog Parvo Virus
+An Introduction to Dog Parvovirus

-If you own a puppy who has or has had parvo, you may be concerned about eliminating the infective virus in your pet's environment.
-Your concerns are very reasonable since parvo is highly deadly in vulnerable pups and it survives quite a long time in your home and in your yard.
-First, let's take a closer look into this virus and how it infects dogs so we can better understand the dynamics and take better precautionary methods.
+If you own a puppy who has or has had parvo, you may be concerned about eliminating the infective virus from your pet's environment.
+Your concerns are very reasonable since parvo is deadly to vulnerable pups and it survives quite a long time in your home and in your yard.
+First, let's take a closer look at this virus and how it infects dogs so we can better understand the dynamics and take better precautionary methods.
 Think you know a whole lot about dog parvo?
 Try to test yourself through the trivia quiz at the bottom of this article.

 While it's disturbing that there are so many different strains, the good news is that regardless of the strain, vaccination protocols remain fairly the same and so does treatment.
-And the time frame that parvo virus survives in the environment, such as in your home and yard, remains pretty much the same across the strains.
+And the time frame that parvovirus survives in the environment, such as in your home and yard, remains pretty much the same across the strains.

 Word of the Day